libwww-perl/HTML-Parser/README.md

 - $p->case\_sensitive
 - $p->case\_sensitive( $bool )

-    By default, tagnames and attribute names are down-cased.
+    By default, tag names and attribute names are down-cased.
 Enabling this attribute leaves them as found in the HTML source document.

 - $p->closing\_plaintext
 - $p->closing\_plaintext( $bool )

-    By default, "plaintext" element can never be closed.
+    By default, `plaintext` element can never be closed.
 Everything up to the end of the document is parsed in CDATA mode.
 This historical behaviour is what at least MSIE does.
-Enabling this attribute makes closing "&lt;/plaintext>" tag effective and the parsing process will resume after seeing this tag.
+Enabling this attribute makes closing ` </plaintext` > tag effective and the parsing process will resume after seeing this tag.
 This emulates early gecko-based browsers.

 - $p->empty\_element\_tags